 What are the main pieces of Federal Legislation surrounding the Coronavirus response that have passed so far?

-As of late March three major pieces of legislation have passed through Congress and been signed into law.
+Currently, four pieces of legislation have passed through Congress and been signed into law.

 The Coronavirus Preparedness and Response Supplemental Appropriations Act provides an initial $8.3 billion investment in areas mainly related to the direct health and medical areas needed for a response.